HariChandana1102/Semantic-Alignment-for-Prompt-Tuning-in-Vision-Language-Models/README.md

 For dataset setup and download, please refer to this [link](https://github.com/muzairkhattak/PromptSRC/blob/main/docs/DATASETS.md)

 ### 🚀 Training & Evaluation
-🔹 Base-to-Novel Setting<br>
-      To train and test in the Base-to-Novel setting, use:
+🔹 Base-to-Novel Setting: To train and test in this setting, use:
 ```bash
 bash scripts/sap/base2new_train.sh ${GPU} ${dataset} ${seed}
 bash scripts/sap/base2new_test.sh ${GPU} ${dataset} ${seed}